 When Enoch returns to his family in chapter 38 he begins to instruct them in what he has learned while in heaven.
-Enoch He mourns for his children who have not seen the face of the Lord (chapter 39) and then urges them to pay close attention because all which he is about to say he learned directly from the Lord (40:1).
+He mourns for his children who have not seen the face of the Lord (chapter 39) and then urges them to pay close attention because all which he is about to say he learned directly from the Lord (40:1).
 He recounts heavenly wonders (the storehouses of the winds, etc.) and describes to them the horrors of hell (chapter 40, 42:1-2).
 He describes the wonders of Paradise in a series of “happy is he . . .” formulas akin to the Beatitudes found in the Sermon on the Mount (41:3-14).
-Of note among these beatitudes the admonishment to “sow the right seed” (cf. Matt 13:1-9) and clothing the naked and feeding the hungry (Matt 25:34-39).
+Of note among these beatitudes is the admonishment to “sow the right seed” (cf. Matt 13:1-9) and to clothe the naked and feed the hungry (Matt 25:34-39).

 People can have more or less honor than others, chapter 43 has a list of the things which may bring honor to a person in this life.
 The best of all of these is the one who fears God – “he will be the most glorious in that age” (Chapter 43).
 Chapter 44 instructs the reader on how to speak without insult, since this too will be judged on the “great day of judgment.”
 God requires a pure heart rather than sacrifice, pure gifts rather than bribery (Chapter 45-46).
 This will all be judged when the Lord sends out a “great light” which will judge without favoritism.
 This is often thought to be a Christian interpolation, OTP 172, note c.
 If it is, it is not a very obvious one and is present in manuscripts of both recensions.
 It may simply refer to the final judgment without detailing who the judge will be.
 Enoch hands over the books he created in heaven with a special emphasis on the 364-day year once again (chapter 47-48).